Sue Franklin is in charge of the Freedom to Speak Up campaign at Bradford Teaching Hospitals

 OR

-By Contacting the FTSU Guardian or an Associate Guardian directly by telephone, email or in writing
+By Contacting the FTSU Guardian or an Ambassador directly by telephone, email or in writing

-• Your concern will be acknowledged within 2 working days and our FTSU Guardian or an Associate Guardian will contact you to discuss your concerns (unless the concern has been raised anonymously)
+2. Your concern will be acknowledged within 2 working days and our FTSU Guardian or an Ambassadors will contact you to discuss your concerns (unless the concern has been raised anonymously)

-The Freedom to Speak Up Guardians and Ambassadors have been given special responsibility and training in dealing with your concerns.
+The Freedom to Speak Up Guardian and Ambassadors have been given special responsibility and training in dealing with your concerns.
 They will:

 • Provide confidential advice and support to staff in relation to their concerns